YanaDev49/Diving-Into-Docker/How-To-Create-A-Docker-Application.md

 Finally, this last part of the code will show the result to the user.
 The 'print' function in python, prints out text in the code.
-In this case it will print out the variable 'character_count' which contains the process of the 'len ()' function that we added to perform the character counting function.
+In this case it will print out the variable 'character_count' which contains the process of the 'len ()' function that we added to perform the character counting process.

+## Docker, Containerisation Process

+Now its time to combine what we've learnt in python scripting using docker